CoderDojoMcDonough/Documentation/Coding_Session_Outline.md

 We have several regular learning areas:

-  * Scratch
+  * Drag and Drop programming with Code Studio
-  * Web Development with HTML, CSS, and JavaScript
+  * Music Programming with Ruby and Sonic Pi
-  * Mobile Development for Android with App Inventor
   * Explore Electronics with Arduino
-  * Minecraft modding with JavaScript
+  * Minecraft Modding

 You should start on one or more of these tracks so that you'll have good questions and ideas for what you'd like to learn more about when you visit the dojo in person.

+**Web Development session**
+We have temporarily halted our coding session for Web Development with HTML, CSS, and JavaScript.
+If you are interested in attending a web development session to learn some of the most sought after jobs skills in the world today... please let one of our mentors William or Rahsun know.

 ## Online registraton for sessions